best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Symbols may be used in other ways.
 Be aware that some screen readers will skip over symbols completely.
 Consider how your text reads if you miss out the symbols, for example ‘Some shorthand is used in this spreadsheet, e = estimated, r = revised’ still makes sense if read out as ‘Some shorthand is used in this spreadsheet, e estimated, r revised’.

 Generally the percentage symbol ‘%’ is well understood by screen readers.

+Symbols like dashes and slashes can be used in classification and geography codes (more on this in the 'Classification and geography codes' section).

 We are looking to put together more comprehensive advice for symbols soon.

 #### Past advice on symbols and footnotes
 In terms of machine readability, the advice on symbols and notes has been to put symbols or footnote markers in separate (very narrow) columns, next to the data.
 It is OK to do this in terms of accessibility, but you would need to give that column a heading and mark up all the empty cells.
 This could make a table very wide which is not great for readability.